Waxing gibbous moon: All you need to know

-A waxing gibbous moon is an intermediate phase of the lunar cycle that starts right after the first quarter moon (half-moon) and lasts until it becomes a full moon.
+A waxing gibbous moon is an intermediate phase of the lunar cycle that starts right after the first quarter moon and lasts until it becomes a full moon.

 Zachery Cooley captured a daytime waxing gibbous moon from Arches National Park, Utah, USA

-The meaning of a waxing gibbous moon
+Meaning of a waxing gibbous moon

 A waxing gibbous moon consists of two terms: waxing and gibbous.